DataBiosphere/azul/UPGRADING.rst

 and run that command again in all deployments where it was run with the PR branch checked out.

+Deploy the ``shared`` component of any main deployment just before pushing the PR branch to the GitLab instance in that deployment.
+Do so with the PR branch checked out.
+You will need to use the ``CI_COMMIT_REF_NAME=develop`` override for that.
+Notify team members that their local development work will be impacted until they rebase their branches to the PR branch or until this PR is merged and they rebase their branches onto ``develop``.
+If the PR has to be sent back, checkout ``develop`` and deploy the ``shared`` component again in any deployment where it was deployed with the PR branch checked out, and notify the developers to rebase their branches on ``develop`` again.

 Deploy the ``gitlab`` component of any main deployment just before pushing the merge commit to the GitLab instance in that deployment.